Delt-A/delt-a.github.io/_posts/2019-04-08-pwnable-tw-start.md

 ![assembly.PNG]({{site.baseurl}}/img/ctf/pwnable.tw/assembly.PNG)

-As you can see, it firsts push esp, and push address `\_exit` fuction, then push 5 times hex numbers.
+As you can see, it firsts push esp, and push address `_exit` fuction, then push 5 times hex numbers.
 If you look closer by convert it to string, that's the string "Let's start the CTF:" at the beginning of the program.

-int 80 is a system call in Linux, you can read it more at [here](http://asm.sourceforge.net/syscall.html).
+`int 80` is a system call in Linux, you can read it more at [here](http://asm.sourceforge.net/syscall.html).
+It depends on the number before to make a move.
+E.g:

 Source code for pwn:
 {% highlight python linenos %}